Listening to you

 Patient Engagement network

 We discuss a range of topics at our patient engagement networks (previously development sessions).
 The project leader is invited to give a brief presentation, details of how people can influence the process and then feedback and actions are taken from the group.
-Recently these discussions have included:
+For more information about this network check out the patient groups and networks page.

 Ongoing participation evaluation